funa-tk/MagiskOnEmulator/README.md

-Install Magisk On Official Android Emulator
+Install Magisk On Official Android Emulator For M1 Mac
 ===========================================

 Works on Android API 30 only